StrongHands Price Reaches $0.0000 on Exchanges (SHND)

 StrongHands Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as StrongHands directly using U.S. dollars.
-Investors seeking to acquire StrongHands should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy StrongHands using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as StrongHands directly using US dollars.
+Investors seeking to acquire StrongHands should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase StrongHands using one of the exchanges listed above.

 Receive News & Updates for StrongHands Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for StrongHands and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.